forestbiotech-lab/PHENO/README.md

 ```

 # SparQL
-This sections describes basic usage of SparQL, but please refere to the [Wiki page](https://github.com/forestbiotech-lab/ontoBrAPI/wiki/SparQL) for more details.
+This sections describes basic usage of SparQL, but please refer to the [Wiki page](https://github.com/forestbiotech-lab/ontoBrAPI/wiki/SparQL) for more details.
 The SparQL query editor is accessible on port 8890 (ex: localhost:8890/sparql) and is referenced in docker-compose as DB.
 Currently, SparQL queries are executed by [OpenLink Virtuoso](https://docs.openlinksw.com/virtuoso/).

 Default user and password are: **dba**